TechEndeavors/BlockAuth.com/Founding Ideals and Goals.md

 When there is a fundamental disagreement between the desires of developers, business owners, or end users, we will arbitrate tirelessly until the highest level of satisfaction has been achieved.

-###We Put Our Money Where Our Mouth Is
+###Open Book
 All financial transactions will be public.
 We pledge to have a public ledger showing where money is being received and where it is being spent.

 ###Decentralization
 Everything possible will be decentralized or made democratic.
+Initially, BlockAuth will be built with several centralized systems, but the end goal is to have everything distributed and decentralized, with the business decisions themselves based on consensus.

 ###Embracing the Community
-Funding will be used to improve other open source projects
+We will do our best to help other relevant open source projects.
+When necessary, we will offer bounties for work or donate money to existing project maintainers.
+When we're approached by any other projects, we will embrace their interest, requests, and suggestions with an open mind.

+###Building a larger ecosystem
+When possible, we will assist websites use BlockAuth identification technology at no charge.
+We will also help train developers, foster small startups that use the system, and help market anyone that does implement the authentication platform.